istvan-fodor/r2a/README.md

 1. `cargo add r2a`
 2. Make sure to source your ROS 2 environment before you build your project.

+## Development

+If you use Visual Studio Code, the `r2a.code-workspace` will be useful.
+If you are using a Mac, the Code workspace assumes that you have [Robostack](https://robostack.github.io/GettingStarted.html) installed and your env is called `ros_env`.

 ## Examples

 ```rust